VHIN He kuhunga ki te rangahau hauora i roto i te IDI

 Venue: Arana College, 110 Clyde St, Dunedin

-Course costs: $400 early bird, $500 after 20 September 2018.
-A 50% discount is available to full-time students, those unwaged and University of Otago staff.
+Course costs: $500 - a 50% discount is available to full-time students, those unwaged and University of Otago staff.

 Are you considering using the IDI but aren’t sure where to begin?
 Are you interested in learning more about how the IDI can be used for health research?